adriagova/MCPostFit/README.txt

 arg6 = Number of sampling points that the user want to generate in the "marginalization" MonteCarlo arg7 = Name and location of the file that contains the covariance matrix employed to perform the jumps in the "marginalization" MonteCarlo

+Example: compilation of the attached files, in case they are located in the same folder as MCPostFit:

+python MCPosteriorFit_new.py Omegak.txt 28 60000 random 17 1000000 Omegak_cov.txt